 Here’s the thing about your airport carry-on.
 You don’t want to overpack it.
 While there are some items you definitely need to consider (more in a moment), there are some things you don’t, as you aren’t allowed certain items anyway, and you don’t want to do yourself an injury when carrying it around.
 So, with all of that in mind, here is our essential carry-on packing guide (with things you are allowed to carry) when you’re preparing to travel.

-Hope this article helped, but if we have forgotten to mention any carry-on essentials, be sure to let us know.
+I hope this article helped, but if we have forgotten to mention any carry-on essentials, let us know.
 Thanks for reading, and happy travels!!